Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 **Remember:** This lesson builds on your Node.js fundamentals.
 Make sure you have a solid understanding of Express and basic database concepts before proceeding!

+### **Proceed to Assignment 6a**

+At this point, you should do the first half of your assignment (Assignment 6a).
+Then, return to the lesson to learn about Object Relational Mappers (ORMs), before proceeding on to Assignment 6b.

 # Lesson 6b: Introduction to Prisma ORM